 While technology continues to provide new avenues and advances in product and service delivery, fraudulent activity using computers and the Internet is also on the rise.
 By taking some basic precautions, you can better protect your personal information from being stolen or compromised by online fraudsters.
-It is important to first note, IBERIABANK does send product and promotional offerings via email, however, the bank will never ask clients for password or PIN information via email, text message or telephone.
+It is important to first note, although IBERIABANK sends product and promotional offerings via email, however, the bank will never ask clients for password or PIN information via email, text message or telephone.
 If you receive such a request, notify IBERIABANK immediately at (800) 682-3231 or send a secure e-mail to IBERIABANK through Online Banking.

 Browsing the Internet